The Pledge Drive

-"The Pledge Drive" is the 89th episode of NBC sitcom Seinfeld.
+"The Pledge Drive" is the 89th episode of the NBC sitcom Seinfeld.
 This was the third episode of the sixth season.
 It aired on October 6, 1994.
 The episode revolves around Jerry, George, and Kramer's volunteer efforts with a PBS pledge drive.
 Subplots include Jerry's grandmother going on a perilous adventure through the city to deal with bounced birthday checks, Elaine committing a series of misunderstandings stemming from the high-pitched voice of her friend Noreen's boyfriend, and the start of a new trend in eating finger foods with utensils.

 Plot

 Jerry tells Elaine that her friend Noreen was hitting on him.
 Elaine is skeptical, since Noreen has a boyfriend.
 She calls and asks about this, but the person on the end of the line identifies himself as Noreen's boyfriend Dan, who Elaine mistook for Noreen because he is a "high-talker" (i.e. his voice is high-pitched).
 This angers Dan and Noreen, particularly since Jerry's allegation is untrue.
 When Elaine explains her mistake to Noreen, she is dismayed that her boyfriend's voice can be so easily mistaken for a woman's, and turns her romantic interest towards Jerry.

 Jerry agrees to help a public television fundraiser for New York PBS member station WNET and Kramer volunteers with answering phones.
 The PBS representative, Kristen, sends Jerry a thank you card.
 While going over the fundraiser script with him, she notices the card in the trash and is offended.
 He tries to prove his sentimentality by showing her cards from his grandmother "Nana" that he has saved for years.
 This only offends her further, and Kramer is outraged when he sees Jerry never cashed the checks inside the cards.

 At Monk's, Jerry asks George to bring a Yankee to the pledge drive.
 Elaine tells them how she witnessed her boss Mr. Pitt eat a Snickers bar with a knife and fork.
 George sees this as a classy way of eating.
 When he asks the waitress about the bill, she points to it with her middle finger, leading George to think she is surreptitiously giving him the finger.